At Cardiff Met, the highest principles of ethics and integrity underpin all research activity.

 NOTE ABOUT THE ETHICS APPLICATION FORM (APRIL 2020)

 Applications submitted using version 7 or earlier of the Ethics Application Form can no longer be accepted as they do not take account of GDPR.
-Please ensure that you are using either version 8 or 9 of the form before starting your application to avoid having it returned to you.
+Please ensure that you are using a more recent version of the form before starting your application to avoid having it returned to you.